 - 1 avocado, sliced

-- Add flax meal and 5 tablespoons water in a small bowl; stir.
+- Make a flax egg by mixing flax meal and 5 tablespoons water in a small bowl; stir.
 Set aside in the fridge.

-- To a medium saucepan, add wild rice and 2 cups water; bring to a boil.
+- Cook rice in a medium sauce pan with 2 cups water; bring to a boil.
 Reduce heat to simmer and cover; cook for 40-45 minutes, until rice is tender and has soaked up all the water.

 - While the rice is cooking, heat 1 tablespoon of oil in a skillet over medium heat.
 Once hot, add onion; cook for 5-7 minutes.
 Add bell pepper and jalapeño; cook until the vegetables are tender, about 5-7 minutes, stirring often.
 Add mushrooms; cook for 5 minutes.
 Add garlic; cook for 1 minute, making sure not to burn the garlic.
 Remove from heat.

-- In a large bowl, add black beans; mash with a potato masher or fork, leaving some texture.
+- In a large bowl, mash black beans with a potato masher or fork, leaving some texture.
 Add cooked rice, sautéed vegetables, soy sauce, liquid smoke, paprika, cumin, pepper, and reserved flax meal mixture.
 Stir until combined.
 Add oat flour; mix until ingredients are evenly combined.

 - Using a ½-cup scoop, form each patty (you should have 8 patties).
 Place on a baking sheet and slightly flatten.
 Place the baking sheet in the freezer for 10 minutes.

 - To a skillet over medium heat, add a little oil.
 When hot, add patties.
-Cook for 8-10 minutes, until crispy; flip and cook for 8-10 minutes on the other side.
+Cook each veggie burger patty for 8-10 minutes, until crispy; flip and cook for 8-10 minutes on the other side.
 Repeat for all patties.

 - Serve each patty on a bun with romaine, tomato slices, avocado slices, ketchup, and other desired toppings.